A Systematic Literature Review on the Impact of Formatting Elements on Code Legibility: Methodology

 \subsection{Study Quality Assessment}

-The selected \nbPapersAfterInclusionCriteria papers passed through a final selection step, aiming to assess their quality.
-In this step, we aim to identify low-quality papers for removal.
+The selected \nbPapersAfterInclusionCriteria papers passed through a final selection step, aiming to identify low-quality papers for removal.
 To do so, we elaborated nine questions that were answered for each paper.
 We adapted these questions from the work of~\cite{keele2007guidelines}.
-There were three questions about study design, e.g., ``are the aims clearly stated?''; four questions about analysis, e.g., ``are the data collection methods adequately described?''; and two questions about rigor, e.g., ``do the researchers explain the threats to the study validity?''.
-There are three possible answers for each question: yes (1), partially (0.5), and no (0).
-The sum of the answers for a given paper is its score.
+Three questions were about study design, e.g., \textit{``are the aims clearly stated?''}, four questions were about analysis, e.g., \textit{``are the data collection methods adequately described?''}, and two questions were about rigor, e.g., \textit{``do the researchers explain the threats to the study validity?''}.
+Each question was answered with one of the following possible answers: yes (1), partially (0.5), and no (0).
+The sum of the answers for a given paper is its quality score.
 The maximum is, therefore, 9.
 If a paper scores 0.5 or better in all questions, its overall score is 4.5 or more.
 Thus, we defined that a paper should score at least 4.5 to be kept in our list of papers.

-Each paper was assessed by one of the authors.
+Each paper was assessed by one of the authors of this paper.
 At the beginning of this step, each author selected one paper, performed the quality assessment, and justified to the other authors the given score for each question in a live discussion.
 This procedure allows us to align our understanding of the questions and avoid misleading assessments.
-The scores of the studies were: $min = 5$, $median = 8$, $max = 9$.
-Since the minimum score for keeping a paper is 4.5 and no paper scored less than 5, no studies were removed because of bad quality.
+The scores of the papers were: \numberToBeChecked{$min = 5$, $median = 8$, $max = 9$}.
+Since the minimum score for keeping a paper is 4.5 and no paper scored less than 5, no papers were removed because of low quality.

-\textit{Deprecated studies.} We identified some papers that we refer to as \textit{deprecated}.
-A paper is deprecated if it was extended by another paper that we selected.
-For instance, the paper of~\cite{binkley2008} was extended in a subsequent paper \citep{Binkley2009}.
-In this case, we consider the former to be deprecated and only take the latter into account.